 Well, there you have it!

-You’ve just seen two prime teacher cover letter examples for both experienced educators and entry-level instructors.
+You’ve just seen two primary teacher cover letter examples for both experienced educators and new instructors.

-Now, let’s go through, step by step, and see how you can write a high school or elementary teacher cover letter that earns a gold star sticker.
+Now, let’s go through, step by step, and see how you can write a teaching cover letter that earns a gold star sticker.

 Want the TL;DR version?

-Each section below has quick and easy fill-in-the-blank cover letter examples for teachers, teaching assistants, substitute teachers, and other educators.
+Each section below has quick and easy fill-in-the-blank cover letter examples for teachers.

 Don’t have your teacher CV ready yet?
 Read our guide on teaching CVs here: Teacher CV Sample

-2. How to Write a Cover Letter for a Teaching Job Step by Step (Template)
+2. How to Write a Cover Letter for Teaching Step by Step (Template)

-1. Stick to Business Cover Letter Formatting Rules
+1. Stick to Business Cover Letter Format for Teaching Positions

-The principal’s office can be intimidating, whether you’re a student in trouble or a teaching job applicant.
+The headmistress's office can be intimidating, whether you’re a student in trouble or a teaching job applicant.

 While a student need only break a rule to get sent there, your teacher cover letter needs to impress them thoroughly to get you called in.